List of Official NFL Team Hashtags & Emoji

 Cincinnati Bengals (#RuleTheJungle)

 Well done Bengals!
-This year’s new hashtag is 100% better than SeizeTheDey.
+Last year’s new hashtag is 100% better than SeizeTheDey, glad to see it’s back.
 It makes sense and brings back memories of the glory days.
-Goes great with the logo too.

 Seattle Seahawks (#Seahawks)